Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 - The Availability and Validity (AnV) protocol of Polkadot allows the network to be efficiently sharded among parachains while maintaining strong security guarantees

-- The PoV is too big to be included on-chain, validators will then produce a constant size **Candidate Block Recepeit** to represent the just validated block
+- The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Recepeit** to represent the freshly validated block

-- PoVBlock, though, can't be lost because other checks on the parachain block needs to be done
+- But the PoV must remain available after backing, since it will be used to validate the block during the approvals process.

 ---v

-#### Pending Availability Phases
+#### The Availability Process

 - Erasure coding is applied to the PoV
 - At least 2/3 + 1 validators must report that they possess their piece of the code word.
 Once this threshold of validators has been reached, the network can consider the PoV block of the parachain available

-- NOT SURE HOW MUCH OF THIS IS IN CONFLICT WITH Async Backing

 ---

 ### What cumulus does for you

-Starting from a Substrate-based chain Cumulus changes both client and runtime to make them work with the polkadot protocol abstracting all the complexity we just explained
+Starting from a Substrate-based chain Cumulus changes both client and runtime to make them work with Polkadot, abstracting away the complexity we just explained

 ---v